s6muel/web-playleft/content/terms.md

 ## Terms and Conditions

-Do good, be good, God bless, and Go Bills.
+Do good, be good, God bless, and Go Bills!

 ## Privacy